-I used to joke that Steve Jobs was the Anti-Christ, an image he did little to dispel by pricing the Apple 1 at $666.66 and shaping an apple logo with a bite out of it.
+I used to joke that Jobs was the Anti-Christ, an image he did little to dispel by pricing the Apple 1 at $666.66 and shaping an apple logo with a bite out of it.
+Of course, I was never serious.

 I fondly remember the day I saw the unveiling of the iPhone, and then the iPad.
 I was fascinated and excited by this new and seemingly magical technology.